3 Rooibos Tea Side Effects

 Conclusion

-The Rooibos tea is one of the most delicious, antioxidant-rich teas which is completely caffeine-free.
+The Rooibos tea is one of the most delicious, antioxidant-rich teas and is entirely caffeine-free.
 The past few years have seen an enormous rise in demand for rooibos tea in the West.

-Before you start on this wonderful journey to health, make sure to consult your local physician or a doctor to ensure that the tea will not have any adverse effects on you.
+Before starting this incredible health journey, consult your local physician or a doctor to ensure that the tea will not adversely affect you.